jmaddington/ITGlueAPI/api/python/api/README.md

 import time
 import itglue
 from pprint import pprint
-from itglue.apis.tags import organizations_api
+from itglue.apis.tags import organization_statuses_api
-from itglue.model.organization import Organization
+from itglue.model.organization_status import OrganizationStatus
 # Defining the host is optional and defaults to https://api.itglue.com
 # See configuration.py for a list of all supported configuration parameters.
 configuration = itglue.Configuration(